Save 33% on KOIOS Air Purifier for Healthy Dorm Living

 There are two things I want you to take away from this…

 • Pancreatic cancer is the third leading cause of cancer-related deaths, but the funding for its research doesn’t match up.
 There are lots of ways to help.
 You can donate directly to the Pancreatic Cancer Action Network (PanCan) here.
 You can host a fundraiser for the organization too.
 You can walk in a Purple Stride event in your town.
 You can purchase purple (the color for pancreatic cancer awareness) gear through PanCan here.
+Purchase a Pancreatic Cancer Awareness Pin through Amazon here (funds go to support research).
 You can wear purple in memory of someone you know…and tell people why you’re wearing it.
 You can write to your representatives in Congress, asking them to do more to fund the fight against pancreatic cancer.
 I recently hosted a fundraiser for Pancreatic Cancer Action Network on Facebook, and I am grateful to all who donated.
 I was thrilled that so many people donated, and I was overwhelmed by their generosity.

 • Live your life.
 We never know what will happen.
 My daddy was always telling us, “Life is not a dress rehearsal.”
 He encouraged us to live our lives to the fullest…enjoy time with friends and family, see places and things we want to see, give back to the community, etc. Soon after I turned 50, I told my mother (who has since passed away), “I probably only have 20 more years that I can move around really well.”
 I was looking ahead and thinking it might not be as easy for me to travel when I’m over 70.
 She looked at me with a sweet smile on her face and said, “When your daddy was your age, he didn’t have that long.
 [When he was 50, he only had 18 more years ahead of him.]
 Do the things you want to do.”
 Perspective.
 She was right.
 And so that’s what I’m encouraging you to do.
 It doesn’t mean you have to go into debt taking a gigantic whirlwind trip, but get busy ticking things off your bucket list.

-And while you’re ticking things off your bucket list, wear purple every now and then.
+And while you’re ticking things off your bucket list, wear purple every now and then, and when someone comments on it, tell them why you’re wearing purple.

 FYI: World Pancreatic Cancer Awareness Day is November 19, 2020.
 Please wear purple and support the fight.